Itaboraí, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 An excellent option is this one

-A plug adapter that supports outlet types C and N. Be careful to choose the correct type.
-Many adapters currently available are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Ensure that you choose the right type.
+The majority of adapters available are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 May

 If you visit Itaboraí during May, you might find that it is balmy and very hazy.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain a bit less than half of the time.

 What to wear/what to pack: